0xperp/adjacent-book-bot/README.md

 Serverless telegram bot running on Cloudflare Workers

-## Getting started with cf-workers-telegram-bot
+## Setting Webhook

-Once you've deployed the bot you can get your Webhook command URL by doing any of the following.
+After the bot is deployed you need to set the telegram webhook.
+You can do so with any of the following

 - sha256sum(YourTelegramSecretKey) is the path to your webhook commands and should be put at the end of your worker URL to access commands such as